hjwylde/gradle-whiley-plugin/README.md

 ### Adding the WDK dependency

 All Whiley projects need to be compiled with the Whiley Runtime Environment and require the Whiley Java Compiler files to run.
+The compiler requires the whole Whiley Development Kit, which includes the runtime environment and Java compiler.

-To add these files as a dependency to the project:
+To add the Whiley Development Kit (whiley-all) as a dependency to the project:

     repositories {
         maven { url 'https://github.com/hjwylde/maven-repository/raw/master/repository' }